-Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of f) Superannuation g) Fair value of assets and liabilities
+Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of disclosure.

+f) Superannuation

 The Shire contributes to a number of Superannuation Funds on behalf of employees.
-All funds to which the Shire contributes are defined contribution plans
+All funds to which the Shire contributes are defined contribution plans.